 This article is part of a larger series on POS Systems.

-If you’re comparing Shopify vs Square, it’s likely you are looking to sell online or need a multichannel sales tool for online and in-person sales.
-Both providers offer user-friendly point-of-sale (POS) software, online store and ecommerce functionality, and integrated payment processing with industry-leading omnichannel and contactless payment tools.
+If you’re comparing Shopify vs Square, you are likely looking to sell online or need a multichannel sales tool for online and in-person sales.
+Both Shopify and Square offer user-friendly point-of-sale (POS) software, online store and ecommerce functionality, and integrated payment processing with industry-leading omnichannel and contactless payment tools.
+Overall:

 - Shopify: Best if ecommerce is the backbone of your business or you’re serious about online sales